 What is a Dental Crown?

-These hollow, artificial teeth are placed over an entire damaged or decayed tooth to restore it to its original size, shape and colour.
+These hollow, artificial teeth are placed over an entire damaged or decayed tooth to help restore it to its original size, shape and colour.

 How Dental Crowns Work